LookHere/SocialMediaAnalysis/README.md

 # SocialMediaAnalysis
 <i> This projects uses social media in an attempt to find HR insights. </i>

-Organizations can have people working in different specializations.
+Organizations  have employees working in different specializations.
 Creating a job description for each role helps organize the workforce.
 This is often decided based on what the employee is doing (marketing, engineering, etc.) and their level (manager, director, etc.).
-A good job descriptions can be used as the foundation of organization design, compensation, and recruiting processes.
+A good job descriptions can be used as the foundation of organization design planning, compensation strategies, and recruiting processes.

 This exercise analyzes public job descriptions from multiple organizations to find similarities and differences.
 - Since the Human Resources division is generally responsible for writing the job descriptions, this exercise began by focusing on job descriptions of Human Resources positions (since HR should understand roles on their own team the most).